 Where Does Completing the DPD Program Take You?

-When you complete the UVM DPD program, you'll be given a verification statement, indicating that you have in fact completed all of the DPD requirements.
-The verification statement is required by the Academy of Nutrition and Dietetics in order to apply to an internship or supervised practice program to become a registered dietitian nutritionist (RDN).
-Completing the DPD coursework is the first step on the path to becoming a registered dietitian nutritionist.
+When you complete the UVM DPD program, you will be given a verification statement, indicating that you have in fact completed all the DPD requirements.
+The verification statement is required by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) to apply to an internship or supervised practice program to become a registered dietitian nutritionist (RDN).
+Completing the DPD coursework is the first step on the path to becoming a RDN.

 What's Next?
 Grad School or Interning in the Field?